12 Best Spin Bowlers of All Time (updated for 2024)

 This combination helped to make Kumble different from regulation spinners and it certainly proved effective.
 In 1999 in a match against Pakistan, he became only the second bowler to take all ten wickets in a test match innings.

 Those figures of 10/74 helped Kumble to finish his career with 619 test wickets and he also claimed 337 victims in ODI cricket.
-Worth noting that he was the only leg spinner ever to become captain of the Indian cricket team.
+It’s worth noting that he was the first, and so far only leg spinner ever to become captain of the Indian cricket team.

 For more info on Kumble, check out our list of the 10 best Indian spin bowlers.